fayaaz/spacewalk.ansible/README.md

 - The default information can be changed in this file: ./roles/spacewalk-customisations/defaults/main.yml
 - Added support for Ubuntu Bionic

-Hardware / Virtual sizing advisement:
+Spacewalk Server Hardware / Virtual sizing advisement:
-- 1 CPU, 4GB of ram minimum, 300GB of disk
+- 2 CPU, 4GB of ram minimum (8GB+ recommended), 300GB of disk